marksendak/AMIA_SDC_2015/README.md

 ### Interactive Web Application
 This folder contains a user interface file and a server file written using the R Shiny framework.

+### Web App Demo
+This short movie shows a demonstration of the web application.